vivid-arch/laravel-docs/source/docs/foundation/installation.md

 # Compatibility

-Vivid has been tested only for Laravel 6.x but there is no reason that the Foundation package shouldn't be compatible with older versions of
-Laravel, or ever Lumen.
-More tests will be performed in the future in order to ensure that Vivid is fully functional, and determine the actually minimum compatible version of the framework.
+Vivid has been tested only for Laravel 8.x and PHP versions 7.4 and 8.x.
+It has not been tested with Laravel 7.x, but we would recommend upgrading to Laravel 8 for other reasons too.

 # Integration with existing projects

-Vivid is designed to play nicely with existing codebases.
-Once installed, it will not cause any conflicts in regards to the classes and the routes.
+Vivid is designed to play nicely with existing code bases.
+Once installed, it will not cause any conflicts in regard to the classes and the routes.